Introduction

 - Mop: Once or twice a week depending on use

-- Check expiry dates and toss old food
+- Check expiration dates and discard old items.

 Bonus: For more tips on proper food storage, check general food safety tips.